ghcpSharing/gitlab-copilot-coding-agent/README.md

    ![#cicd-variables](images/cicd-variables.png)

 3. **Setup GitLab Runner**
+   > If your GitLab instance already has available Runners with Docker/Kubernetes executors, you can skip this step.

    Ensure you have a GitLab Runner configured with:
    - Docker executor (recommended)
    - Access to Docker image: `satomic/copilot-cli:latest`